Blog

 What it does

-Captures what was actually said: Record a 10-second voice note the moment a card is scanned.
-When the SDR calls two days later, they know the prospect’s specific requirement, not just their job title.
+Captures the conversation, not just the card: Record a 10-second voice note the moment a card is scanned.
+The note is transcribed, attached to the contact, and keyword-searchable.
+When the SDR calls two days later, they know the prospect's specific requirement, not just their job title.

-Qualifies leads before they leave the floor: Custom fields capture interest level, requirement size, product line, and buying timeline at the booth.
-The SDR queue is sorted by intent from the start, so the hottest leads are called first on Day 0.
+Qualifies leads before they leave the floor: Intent signals capture interest level, requirement size, product line, and buying timeline at the booth.
+The hottest contacts are sorted and ready to act on the next morning, without anyone having to reconstruct context from a spreadsheet.

-Enriches contact profiles on the spot: With AI enrichment, Habsy pulls the prospect’s LinkedIn profile, company size, industry, and background.
+Enriches contact profiles on the spot: With a single tap, Habsy pulls the prospect's LinkedIn profile, company size, industry, and background.
 The rep has context for the next question before the conversation ends.

-Works when the venue Wi-Fi does not: Every scan, note, tag, and reminder is stored locally with no connectivity required.
-The app syncs automatically the moment a signal returns, so a dropped connection during peak hours does not cost a single lead.
+Offline : Every scan, note, category, intent signal, and reminder is stored locally with no connectivity required.
+The app syncs automatically the moment a signal returns.

-Gives managers full visibility across the team: The enterprise dashboard shows every scan in real time, broken down by rep and event.
+Download Habsy and capture your next event the right way.
+For teams that want email automations, CRM sync, and full visibility across every rep and every event, Habsy Platform takes it further.
+Set it up once and every event after that runs the same way. shows every scan in real time, broken down by rep and event.
 Account relationships are tied to the company record, not the individual rep, so knowledge stays in the business when someone moves on.

 Why it earns the top spot

-Habsy does not win on card finish or tap speed.
-It wins because it solves a problem the other tools in this list do not address: what happens to the lead after the handshake.
-A tap gets your number into someone’s phone.
-A voice note, an intent field, and a next-step reminder give the SDR a reason to call and something to say when they do.
+Habsy wins on card finish, tap speed, and everything that happens after the handshake.
+It is the only tool in this list that solves the problem the others do not address: what happens to the lead once the conversation ends.
+A voice note, an intent signal, and a next-step reminder give the SDR a reason to call and something to say when they do.
 That difference is measurable in pipeline.

 Core capabilities